DataDog/hiring-engineers/answers.md

     - min_collection_interval 45
 ```

-Editing the config file allows me to avoid having to change the Python check file and hardcode sending a metric exactly every 45 seconds.
+**Bonus Question:** Editing the config file allows me to avoid having to change the Python check file and hardcodeit to send a metric exactly every 45 seconds.

 Once again, I verified that the interval had correctly changed by checking the graph in the web UI: